 This model must be used with FLOW-3D’s compressible two-fluid flow option, along with sharp interface tracking.
 A new quantity that tracks the local concentration of the non-condensable gas allows the model to predict the gas’s effect within the gas/vapor phase: adjustments to the gas constant and heat capacity alter the pressure-density relationship.
 The computation of the vapor pressure of the condensable phase in the gas/vapor mixture is therefore changed as well: it is the volume fraction of the vapor times the local absolute pressure.
 Thus, the basis of the model is the calculation of the mass transfer rate:

 Sample Results Using Experimental and Simulation Data

-Work based on this model was recently presented at the American Institute of Aeronautics and Astronautics conference.
+Work based on this model was presented at the American Institute of Aeronautics and Astronautics conference.
 This work included a comparison between actual test data and computational simulations of cryogenic tanks containing liquefied gases in combination with a second, non-condensable gas (typically helium).
 The plot on the left shows the pressure within the vapor region of a tank containing liquid nitrogen with a gas space containing nitrogen vapor and helium gas, as a function of time.
 In the example, the walls of the tank are gradually heated until the tank pressure reaches 25 psi, at which point a spray of cool liquid nitrogen is introduced to rapidly cool (and thus depressurize) the tank.
 This process is then repeated.
 The simulation data shows good agreement with actual test data; the errors are typically of the order of ~10%.
 Errors between the FLOW-3D model and the test data can be partly attributed to the fact that the rate of heat transfer in the model is assumed to be constant, as the heat transfer coefficient is difficult to measure, and the liquid spray injected into the tanks is held at a constant temperature.